waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5.  **Backtrack and Repeat:** After completing one path, backtrack to the last junction and explore the next branching path.
 This prevents getting lost in loops.

 # Agent Status & Improvement Plan
-- **`dungeon_path_analyzer_agent`:** This agent is useful for one thing: identifying the coordinates of Points of Interest (trainers, items, warps).
-Its navigation descriptions are unreliable and should be ignored.
+- **`dungeon_path_analyzer_agent`:** This agent is effective at identifying the coordinates of POIs.
+It should be used for reconnaissance, not pathing.
-- **`pathfinder_agent`:** This agent is a complete failure.
-After 3 attempts at refining its system prompt, it still cannot generate a valid path and consistently tries to walk into walls.
-It is unusable for navigation until it undergoes a major overhaul.
-I will rely on manual pathfinding.
+- **`pathfinder_agent`:** This agent is non-functional and has been abandoned after four failed attempts at fixing it.
+All navigation will be done manually and systematically.

 # Battle Learnings
 - **Type Matchups:**